AdobeDocs/platform-learn.en/help/bootcamp/uc/uc4/uc4.md

 - Some familiarity with Analysis Workspace is preferred, but not required
 - Access to Adobe Experience Platform: [https://experience.adobe.com/platform](https://experience.adobe.com/platform)
-- Access to Customer Journey Analytics Application Service
+- Access to Customer Journey Analytics application

 >[!IMPORTANT]
 >